-H&R Block And TurboTax Are Being Sued For Allegedly Undermining Free Tax Filing
+H&R Block, TurboTax Accused Of Obstructing Access To Free Tax Filing

 Los Angeles' city attorney is suing tax preparation software companies H&R Block and TurboTax maker Intuit, alleging that they "defrauded the lowest earning 70 percent of American taxpayers" by impeding public access to an IRS program.
 The IRS Free File program is intended to help people who make less than $66,000 a year file their taxes for free using commercial services.